Tag Archives: projektowanie instalacji

 The ferromagnetic particles for processing in the operating chamber of AVS were 20 mm long and 1.8 mm in diameter (total weight 200 g) The treatment duration was 3 seconds.

-Table 1 shows the results of treating wastewater from an electroplating plant, removing heavy metals with the AVS-100 electromagnetic nano-mill, and comparing them with the maximum permissible concentrations according to the European Union standards.
+Table 1 shows the results of treating wastewater from an electroplating plant, removing heavy metals with the AVS-100 vortex layer device, and comparing them with the maximum permissible concentrations according to the European Union standards.

 Table 1

-The results of removing heavy metals from electroplating wastewater with the AVS-100 electromagnetic nano-mill.
+The results of removing heavy metals from electroplating wastewater with the AVS-100 vortex layer device.

 Parameters